albertattard/java-boot-camp/docs/11-collections/02-lists.md

 }
 ```

-I've never used this pattern and prefer other constructs instead, such as [Guava.asList()](https://guava.dev/releases/21.0/api/docs/com/google/common/collect/Lists.html#asList-E-E:A-).
+I've never used this pattern and prefer other constructs instead, such as `List.of()` or [Guava.'s `Lists.asList()`](https://guava.dev/releases/21.0/api/docs/com/google/common/collect/Lists.html#asList-E-E:A-).
 I've added this example here as you may encounter this in code.

 ## Mutable and Immutable Lists